The Status of Ross Rifles

 Dundas West Games - Daniel Kwan, Patrick Keenan, and Daniel Groh - have been creating small-press independent tabletop games in a wide variety of genres and styles since 2017.
 We’re focused on not only bringing fantastical worlds to life, but also creating accessible and easy to learn games that highlight the amazing cultures, history, and biological wonders our own world has to offer.

 Daniel Kwan is one of the co-owners of Dundas West Games, an educational creative producer, and host of the Asians Represent! podcast on the One Shot Network.
-Daniel has co-authored Zany Zoo! and is a contributing author to the upcoming 7th Sea Khitai Shenzhou source book.
+Daniel has co-authored Zany Zoo, contributed to FlipTales, and worked as a developmental editor on Honour: Awakening (2nd edition), Lawless Heaven, and Dino Wranglers.
 In addition to his design work, Daniel is one of the co-founders of Level Up Gaming - a Toronto-based organization that provides adults with autism and other disabilities opportunities to develop their social skills through group gaming experiences.
 He also oversees the Royal Ontario Museum's Dungeons & Dragons program, which uses tabletop roleplaying games to teach teens history, science, and social skills.

-Patrick is one of the co-owners of Dundas West Games, in addition to being a Lead Designer.
-Patrick co-authored Zany Zoo and is currently working on the upcoming Ross Rifles.
+Patrick is one of the co-owners of Dundas West Games.
+Patrick co-authored Zany Zoo and is currently working on the upcoming Ross Rifles, as well as several untitled smaller projects..
 In addition to this, Patrick has experience using tabletop roleplaying games in an educational setting for teenage and young adult audiences.
 Outside of the RPG industry, Patrick is a student pursuing his undergraduate degree in Archaeology, History, and Near Eastern Studies at the University of Toronto.
 Patrick is also a trombonist with the Hart House Symphonic Band and is passionate about using RPGs as an educational tool for the arts.

-Daniel Groh is one of the co-owners and the Business Manager of Dundas West Games.
+Daniel Groh is one of the co-owners of Dundas West Games.
 As a graduate from Ryerson University's Ted Rogers School of Management Daniel has an educational background in information technology, IT infrastructure, IT securities and business law.
 His current work as an IT Project Coordinator has given him the opportunity to develop his skill in communication and project management of larger scale international projects.